ksator/junos-automation-with-ansible/README.md

 # About Ansible modules for Junos automation

-There are two modules librairies to interact with Junos:
+There are two modules libraries to interact with Junos:
 - An Ansible library for Junos built by Juniper
     - These modules are available on [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
 - An Ansible library for Junos built by Ansible